PapitomasterDeveloper/html-handbook/4-The-document-heading.md

 Using 0 instead of 3 will redirect as soon as possible.

-This is not a full reference, other less used meta tags exist.
+This is not a full reference; Other less-used meta tags exist.

 After this document heading introduction, we can start diving into the document body.